overlookmotel/sequelize-virtual-fields/README.md

 API is stable.
 All features and options are fairly well tested.
 Works with all dialects of SQL supported by Sequelize (MySQL, Postgres, SQLite) except for Microsoft SQL Server.

-Requires Sequelize v2.0.0 or later.
+Requires Sequelize v2.x.x or v3.x.x.

 ## Usage